Certifying the LTL Formula p Until q in Hybrid Systems: Sufficient Conditions for and

 \subsection{Certifying $p \,\mathcal{U}_s q$ using Sufficient Conditions for ECI via Flows and Jumps}

-\Draft{Next, we present sufficient conditions to guarantee the satisfaction of the formula $p \,\mathcal{U}_s q$ by using sufficient conditions for ECI in Theorem \ref{thm:pre_eventual_ci}.
-The following lemma is used in the proof of some of the following results.} {Next, we present sufficient conditions to guarantee the satisfaction of the formula $p \,\mathcal{U}_s q$ by using sufficient conditions for ECI in Theorem \ref{thm:pre_eventual_ci}.
-The following lemma is used in the proof of some of the following results.}
+Next, we present sufficient conditions to guarantee the satisfaction of the formula $p \,\mathcal{U}_s q$ by using sufficient conditions for ECI in Theorem \ref{thm:pre_eventual_ci}.
+The following lemma is used in the proof of some of the following results.